ixcat/EntDB/doc/entdb.rst

 Important security notes:

-Due to lack of common portable perl modules and in order to maximize cross platform compatibility, this module uses md5 password hashes on Linux and Solaris by default.
+Due to lack of common portable perl hashing modules and in order to maximize cross platform compatibility, this module uses md5 password hashes on Linux and Solaris by default.
 Although collisions have been discovered in this format, it was the greatest common denominator for compatibility in the test network, and in conjunction with the shadowed features provided by the example configuration, should provide reasonable protection against cracking attempts in a typical LAN scenario, provided all machines are secured from root compromises and physical network access is restricted.
 Further sniffing protection can be provided through the use of IPSec to protect RPC traffic.

 Dumped BSD-style passwords will use the EKsblowfish format.
 Provisions exist for managing other formats in the code, though this would